drkstr101/interesting-paprika/content/pages/index.md

           could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-      - question: Strategic and tactical technical consulting
+      - question: Strategic and tactical IT consulting
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a